INSIGHT: Enhancing Autonomous Driving Safety through Vision-Language Models on Context-Aware Hazard Detection and Edge Case Evaluation: Related Works

-Edge case scenarios in autonomous driving refer to rare, unpredictable, or extreme situations that challenge the robustness and safety of autonomous driving algorithms~\cite{Cai2024A, Karunakaran2023Generating}.
-Verifying both the vehicle and its algorithms in these edge cases is critical to ensuring safety and reliability~\cite{feng2023dense}.
+Safety-critical scenarios in autonomous driving refer to situations that pose elevated risks to traffic participants and require timely and accurate perception, prediction, and decision-making to prevent potential accidents~\cite{Cai2024A, Karunakaran2023Generating}.
+Verifying both the vehicle and its algorithms in these scenarios is critical to ensuring safety and reliability~\cite{feng2023dense}.
 Testing in such scenarios involves subjecting the vehicle and its systems to high-risk or failure-prone conditions, allowing for a comprehensive evaluation of their performance under adverse circumstances~\cite{goss2021generation, Zhang2023Finding}.
 These simulations play a vital role in rigorously testing and refining algorithms and vehicle systems, enabling the identification and resolution of potential weaknesses~\cite{Saffary2024Developing}.
-After verifying and even training in such scenarios, these vehicles are able to not only enhance the robustness of autonomous systems but also accelerate their deployment in real-world settings by ensuring they meet safety and performance standards under a wide range of conditions Extensive research has been conducted to model and simulate edge case scenarios, focusing on conditions such as extreme weather, erratic pedestrian behavior, and unconventional vehicle movements~\cite{chen2023using, Luo2021Interactive, chen2024deep, chen2025advanced}.
+After verifying and even training in such scenarios, these vehicles are able to not only enhance the safety assurance and reliability of autonomous systems but also accelerate their deployment in real-world settings by ensuring they meet safety and performance standards under a wide range of conditions Extensive research has been conducted to model and simulate safety-critical scenarios, focusing on conditions such as extreme weather, erratic pedestrian behavior, and unconventional vehicle movements~\cite{chen2023using, Luo2021Interactive, chen2024deep, chen2025advanced}.
 By addressing these issues in simulated environments, developers can ensure a higher level of safety and performance before deploying the systems in real-world applications~\cite{Ghodsi2021Generating}.
-This proactive approach is essential for building trust in autonomous driving technologies and mitigating risks associated with edge cases.
+This proactive approach is essential for building trust in autonomous driving technologies and mitigating risks associated with safety-critical scenarios.